Hypermobility in Women: How Resistance Training Improves Stability and Health

 Enhancing Flexibility

 While hypermobile individuals typically possess excess flexibility, resistance training can help balance this by ensuring flexibility is supported by strength.
-Controlled strength training encourages the effective use of the range of motion without risking overextension.
+Controlled strength training encourages the effective use of the range of motion without risking over extension.

 Though flexibility remains important, adopting a cautious approach with resistance training can lead to smoother movements and a decreased likelihood of injuries.
 Studies suggest that women who combine strength training with flexibility exercises reduce their injury risk by up to 40%.

-Safe Resistance Training Practices
+Safe Resistance Training Tips for Women with Hypermobility

 For women with hypermobility, following specific safe resistance training practices is vital: